|

 "Hear, hear!" the constables muttered.

-citation will be classified, and they're still arguing about the
+classified, and they're still arguing about the details of the

-details of the cover story they're going to give the press.
-At
+cover story they're going to give the press.
+At some

 parents present, of course."